-Class Mark Band Indicative description: Submitted Essays Fails to address the chosen topic or question A very short piece of work, demonstrating little commitment Very little understanding of basic topic demonstrated Lower No clear logically structured argument• 0-14 Poorly-written, containing many mistakes• Lacking the required structure Fail No attempt made to link information directly to the chosen topic or question •Contains some superficially relevant information Includes some sense of a coherent structure Upper Information presented only in reduced (e.g. note) form 15-29 Very limited evidence of structured/focused work• 10 10 Information conveyed is largely irrelevant and superficial Very little connection to the topic literature •Addresses the specified question in a highly rudimentary but coherent manner •Demonstrates some minimal effort in gathering data Pass 30-39 Provides adequate interpretation to avoid outright failure Shows only minimal evidence of having understood the topic• Little attempt at articulating conclusions• •Achieves a very limited understanding of the topic area •Demonstrates some basic knowledge/understanding of background material •Simple descriptive discussion is present •Conclusions are attempted Fails to directly address the topic● Lower Multiple inaccuracies in language 40-44 No evidence of significant engagement with literature Significant errors of interpretation Generally poorly written• Ineffective information gathering 3 rd Lacking in substantial analysis• Conclusions are weak or ill-founded• Achieves a minimal overview of the chosen topic or question Reveals some basic understanding of the topic •Literature review includes some relevant material Some attempt is made to organize material in to a coherent argument Upper Conclusions based on the gathered material are attempted 45-49 Poorly organised and written• Little sign of deeper engagement with the material Contains errors of fact or interpretation but which do not invalidate arguments.
-Much of the argument is under-developed and/or ill-focused• Conclusions indicate some evidence of poor judgement• 2ii Lower Demonstrates engagement with a reasonable range of source material 211 •Successfully uses some aspects of the material in constructing competent arguments 50-54 Contains at least some structured discussion
+Class Mark Band Indicative description: Submitted Essays Fails to address the chosen topic or question● A very short piece of work, demonstrating little commitment• Lower Very little understanding of basic topic demonstrated• 0-14 No clear logically structured argument 0-14 Poorly-written, containing many mistakes Fail Lacking the required structure · uii No attempt made to link information directly to the chosen topic or question • Contains some superficially relevant information •Includes some sense of a coherent structure Upper •Information presented only in reduced (e.g. note) form 15-29 Very limited evidence of structured/focused work● Information conveyed is largely irrelevant and superficial • Very little connection to the topic literature ● Addresses the specified question in a highly rudimentary but coherent manner Demonstrates some minimal effort in gathering data Pass 30-39 Provides adequate interpretation to avoid outright failure Shows only minimal evidence of having understood the topic Little attempt at articulating conclusions ● Achieves a very limited understanding of the topic area Demonstrates some basic knowledge/understanding of background material •Simple descriptive discussion is present Conclusions are attempted Fails to directly address the topic Lower Multiple inaccuracies in language 40-44 No evidence of significant engagement with literature Significant errors of interpretation Generally poorly written ord Ineffective information gathering• 3 rd Lacking in substantial analysis Conclusions are weak or ill-founded• •Achieves a minimal overview of the chosen topic or question Reveals some basic understanding of the topic History and in all the access and property and access Literature review includes some relevant material Unner Some attempt is made to organize material in to a coherent argument Carely signs have deap the path and material are attempted.
+Upper Conclusions based on the gathered material are attempted Description of the gathered and printers 45-49 Poorly organised and written Little sign of deeper engagement with the material Contains errors of fact or interpretation but which do not invalidate arguments Much of the argument is under-developed and/or ill-focused• Conclusions indicate some evidence of poor judgement Conclusions indicate some evidence or poor judgement Demonstrates engagement with a reasonable range of source material 2ii Lower 50-54 Successfully uses some aspects of the material in constructing competent arguments Contains at least some structured discussion